Lucaspdfe/Assembly/README.md

 Note: "arch" is the architecture you want and it needs to be one of the supported architectures.
 And you want to run the command in the docker container. (if not it will cause errors)

-## How to enter:
+## How to run:

-To enter, you just need to execute this command (While not on the docker container):
+To run, you could use a computer and a pendrive/cd-rom, or, you just need to execute this command (While not on the docker container):
  - `qemu-system-x86_64 -cdrom dist/x86_64/BSOS.iso`